Updated: Apr 8

 Abba wanted me to share this with all of you, to make it clear, perhaps you have a dream too, and perhaps you will receive, what you have dreamed.

-But if not, I can testify, I have been through a lot, in my life.
+But if not, I can testify, at the age of 61, and 30 years in ministry, I have been through a lot, in my life.
 But I can serve others with compassion and empathy.

 And secondly, I finally understand that HIS plan for us exists even before we are born.